 It is considered a University policy violation to submit proposals related to research, instruction and/or public service from UC Berkeley without the oversight and approval of one of the above offices.
 Therefore, Principal Investigators (PIs) are advised to contact SPO or IAO as soon as possible if an informal discussion with a sponsor about future funding escalates to the sponsor requesting a scope of work and a budget.
 This information should not be provided to the sponsor, even informally, without prior review by SPO or IAO.

-According to VCR policy, all proposals must be received in SPO/IAO at least five (5) working days prior to the sponsor’s date due if UC Berkeley is the lead applicant.
-If UC Berkeley is a subrecipient in another organization’s proposal, the proposal must be received at SPO/IAO five (5) working days before UC Berkeley’s proposal materials are needed by the lead applicant organization.
+According to VCR policy, all proposals must be received in SPO/IAO at least four (4) working days prior to the sponsor’s date due if UC Berkeley is the lead applicant.
+If UC Berkeley is a subrecipient in another organization’s proposal, the proposal must be received at SPO/IAO four (4) working days before UC Berkeley’s proposal materials are needed by the lead applicant organization.

 All sections of the proposal must be complete.
-See the VCR Five Day Proposal Submission Policy for more information.
+See the VCR Four Day Proposal Submission Policy for more information.

 Phoebe Proposal is the electronic proposal routing and approval system developed for the UC Berkeley campus.
-To use Phoebe to route proposals to SPO/IAO for approval, the PI’s department or unit must be set up to use Phoebe and the CSS/Department research administrators in that department/unit must have received training on the Phoebe system.
+To use Phoebe to route proposals to SPO/IAO for approval, the PI’s department or unit must be set up to use Phoebe, and the Berkeley Regional Services (BRS) or Department Research Administrators (RAs) in that department or unit must have received training on the Phoebe system.

-Once these conditions are met, the CSS/Department research administrators will be able to help the PI upload his or her proposal (and all required attachments) into Phoebe.
+Once these conditions are met, the BRS/Department Research Administrators will be able to help the PI upload his or her proposal (and all required attachments) into Phoebe.
 The proposal is then routed to the PI and the Chair/Dean or Director of the PI’s unit for approval.
 After this administrative approval is provided, the proposal can be reviewed in Phoebe by SPO/IAO.
 After SPO/IAO approval is obtained, the proposal can be submitted to the sponsor.